rumasia/til/delete product in online shop.md

 ```

-         To make it available outside this file use.
+      <strong> To make it available outside this file use. </strong>
    ```
   module.exports={
            deleteProduct:deleteProduct
            }
 ```

-In the admin.routes.js file  add a route for delete request and write the following code
+In the  <strong> admin.routes.js file  </strong>  add a route for delete request and write the following code
 ```
  router.delete('/products/:id',adminController.deleteProduct);
 ```